Date : April 17, 2012 By

 I decided to give up alcohol for the period of Lent for a few reasons.
 Part of the thinking behind Lent is to give up something that you enjoy, and something that you can legitimately go without.
 This then highlights to you (during Lent) the place that this has in your life.
 Do you miss it?
 Do you crave it?

 For me, I enjoy alcohol – not the ‘boozer’ type of enjoyment, but I actually legitimately enjoy the fine craft behind a good wine, a craft beer, or a single malt whiskey.
-I enjoy the flavours and matching various drinks to various foods, tastes, and occasions.
-However, I also wanted to “make sure” that I could go without it.
+I enjoy the flavours and matching various drinks to various foods, tastes, since I really like to cook I even get the best utensils and knives for this purpose at sites online, you can click here for more to find what I use for cooking.

 This seemed like a great thing to give up.
 Not only would I be conducting a mini-experiment on myself, but I also firmly believed that the process would deepen my relationship with God.